 Intravenous Fluid - Types of IV Fluids and Their Uses

-The intravenous (IV) is the fastest way to deliver fluid replacement throughout the body as they are introduced directly into the circulatory system and thus quickly distributed.
+fastest way to deliver fluid replacement throughout the body as they are

-Intravenous fluid drip used to administer electrolytes that contain selected vitamins and nutrients, that correct imbalance electrolyte administered directly into the vein; venous circulation.
+that contain selected vitamins and nutrients, that correct imbalance electrolyte administered directly into the vein; venous circulation.

-Check out here what iv cannulation sites for intravenous medication administration are.
+cannulation sites for intravenous medication administration are.

 IV Fluids Uses

-IV Fluids is administered through intravenous (iv) route of administration, commonly used for rehydration or to provide selected nutrition for those who are unable to take food or water by mouth.
+for those who are unable to take food or water by mouth.

-IV Fluids helps restore salt and electrolyte levels in the patient’s body.
+IV Fluids helps restore salt and electrolyte levels in the patient’s

-Know here what is the angle for intravenous injection?
+Know here what is the angle for

 Types of Intravenous Fluids